Literacy Solutions to Empower Black, Latino, and Low-income Students

 Literacy is the foundation for all learning.
 Reading and writing skills empower students to pursue their dreams, enable them to share new ideas, and give them the tools to participate fully in society.
 Students of all races, abilities, and linguistic backgrounds deserve the opportunity to build literacy skills.
 In particular, there is a need for literacy content and tools that better meet the unique needs of Black, Latino and low-income students.
 Learning solutions can create opportunities for effective instruction by honoring these students’ experiences, supporting their academic and social growth, and encouraging them to use their voices – in and beyond the classroom.
-In this funding opportunity, we will invest $3 million in early-stage innovators working at the intersection of literacy and equity.
+This funding opportunity is for early-stage innovators working at the intersection of literacy and equity.
 If you have an idea that will support Black, Latino, and low-income students to build literacy skills, we want to help you achieve your vision.
-Apply by March 31st!

 What We Offer

 We offer a simple, open application where you can submit your idea for consideration.
 We will invite a small group of applicants to participate in our upcoming diligence process (see Key Dates below).
 For all applicants, we plan to stay in touch, share relevant resources, and keep you informed about future funding or support opportunities.

 Funded organizations will receive support in four key areas: